Smart Material - Home of the MFC

 - Different piezo ceramic materials available

-- Available also in single crystal PMN-PT, PZN-PT
+- Available also in single crystal PMN-PT (P2 type only)

 The MFC consists of rectangular piezo ceramic rods sandwiched between layers of adhesive, electrodes, and polyimide film.
 The electrodes are attached to the film in an interdigitated pattern which transfers the applied voltage directly to and from the ribbon-shaped rods.
 This assembly enables in-plane poling, actuation, and sensing in a sealed and durable, ready-to-use package.
 The MFC can also be applied (normally bonded) as a thin, surface-conformable sheet to various types of structures, or embedded in a composite structure.
 If voltage is applied, it will bend or distort materials, counteract vibrations, or generate vibrations.
 If no voltage is applied it can work as a very sensitive strain gauge, sensing deformations, noise, and vibrations.
 The MFC is also an excellent device to harvest energy from vibrations.